PiROkhar/Wallmart-Retail-Branches-Analysis/README.md

 - Working with real-world sales datasets.
 - Cleaning and preprocessing data using Python.
 - Handling missing and empty values.
-- Creating new calculated columns.
 - Performing feature engineering.
+- Creating calculated columns.
 - Connecting Python to MySQL.
 - Loading datasets into a database.
 - Writing SQL queries for business analysis.
-- Using SQL to solve real-world business problems.
+- Analyzing business performance using SQL.
+- Creating interactive dashboards using Power BI.
+- Designing KPI cards and visualizations.
+- Using filters and slicers for interactive analysis.
+- Presenting data insights visually.
 - Understanding the complete end-to-end data analytics workflow.

 ---